-We then settle into one of the most unique eco-lodges, and before a delicious dinner we watch the sunset and ships passing through the Panama Canal from the observation deck - spectacular!
+We then settle into one of the most unusual eco-lodges, and before a delicious dinner we may gather on the observation deck to watch the sunset and ships passing through the Panama Canal-spectacular!
 Accommodations at Canopy Tower (B,L,D)

-Wed., Jan.
-23 Soberanía National Park | Pipeline Road | Ammo Pond
+Mon., Jan.
+18 Soberanía National Park | Pipeline Road | Ammo Dump Pond

 Soberanía National Park is considered one of Central America's most spectacular and accessible areas for bird watching and wildlife observation.
-Only 45 minutes from Panama City, Soberanía's 55,000 acres boast some 525 species of birds, 105 species of mammals (including large cats), Tamandua (a type of anteater), both Two and Three-toed Sloths, four species of monkey, Agouti, and 59 endemic plant species that inhabit four life zones.
+Only 45 minutes from Panama City, Soberanía's 55,000 acres boast some 525 species of birds, 105 species of mammals (including large cats), Tamandua (a type of anteater), both Two and Three-toed Sloths, four species of monkeys, Central American Agouti, and 59 endemic plant species that inhabit four life zones.
 We depart early to get out on Pipeline Road when bird activity is most lively.

-A walk along world-renowned Pipeline Road is unforgettable, a prized destination among birdwatchers and nature enthusiasts.
+A walk along the world-renowned Pipeline Road is unforgettable, a prized destination among birdwatchers and nature enthusiasts.
 During World War II, a pipeline was built along the Panama Canal to transport fuel from one ocean to the other in the event the waterway was attacked.
 Fortunately, it was never used.
 The road, not open to traffic, provides a lush, easy pathway for us to explore.
-This is the site where the Audubon Society held its world Christmas bird count record for 19 years straight, with 357 species of birds identified in a period of 24 hours.
-This morning we look for secretive antbirds such as White-flanked and Pygmy Antwrens, and other rainforest birds such as Great Jacamar, Broad-billed Motmot, Blue-crowned and Golden-collared Manakins, Brown Twistwing, and some of the rarer forest raptors.
-We likely encounter the tropical phenomena of the mixed flock - a veritable explosion of birds that work and feed together, exhibiting complex social structure that scientists are only beginning to understand.
+This is the site where the Audubon Society held its world record Christmas Bird Count for 19 years straight, identifying 357 species of birds in a 24 hour period.
+This morning we look for secretive antbirds such as White-flanked and Pygmy Antwrens, and other rainforest birds such as Great Jacamar, Broad-billed Motmot, Blue-crowned and Golden-collared Manakins, Pheasant Cuckoo, Brown Twistwing, and some of the rarer forest raptors.
+We likely encounter the tropical phenomenon of the mixed flock-a veritable explosion of birds that work and feed together, exhibiting complex social structure that scientists are only beginning to understand.
+Insect watchers may find iridescent beetles, beautiful clearwing butterflies, colorful grasshoppers, or even the world's largest damselfly.

-We return to the Tower for lunch and a mid-day break, then venture out to the very productive Ammo Pond, where we hope to find Northern Jacana, Rufescent Tiger-Heron, Black-bellied Whistling Duck, Yellow-tailed Oriole, Lesser Kiskadee, possibly Pygmy Kingfisher, and other interesting species.
+We return to the Tower for lunch and a mid-day break, then venture out to the very productive Ammo Dump Pond, where we hope to find Northern Jacana, Rufescent Tiger-Heron, Black-bellied Whistling-Duck, Yellow-tailed Oriole, Lesser Kiskadee, possibly Pygmy Kingfisher, and other interesting species.
 Accommodations at Canopy Tower (B,L,D)

-Thurs., Jan.
-24 Panama Canal Rainforest Boat Adventure | Gamboa History | Summit Ponds This morning you can sleep in a bit ... if you are able to over the sounds of the forest just outside your door!
+Tues., Jan.
+19 Panama Canal Rainforest Boat Adventure | Gamboa History | Summit Ponds

+This morning you can sleep in a bit ... if you are able to over the sounds of the forest just outside your door!
 Others may want to watch the sunrise with a good cup of Panamanian coffee from the observation deck.

 After breakfast, we explore the waters of the Panama Canal on small boats, quietly moving through coves and inlets in search of wildlife, including Greater Ani, Snail Kite, other raptors, and possibly whistling-ducks, reptiles such as Spectacled Caiman and Green Iguana, and both Mantled Howler and White-faced Capuchin Monkeys.
 We find this to be the most comfortable and accessible way to discover the natural attributes of the Panama Canal watershed.
 We have the freedom to explore Gatun Lake in detail, passing by gigantic cargo ships transiting the waterway.
 Along the way, we should spot Three-toed Sloth resting on tree branches, while Osprey are vocal and on the prowl for Peacock Bass.
 Limpkin, Anhinga, and Keel-billed Toucan are some of the birds we may encounter.